 - Learn how to build a conservation story from concept to publication

-- Work alongside a nonprofit partner for hands-on experience in collaboration
+- Work alongside nonprofit partners for hands-on experience in collaboration

 - Get plenty of shooting time and one-on-one instructor time thanks to a small-group setting

-Your instructors are professional photographers with over 25 years of combined experience in wildlife photography, photojournalism and working in the editorial and publishing fields, Heim and Heimbuch will walk you through a conservation photojournalism project from start to finish.
+Your instructors are professional photographers with over 25 years of combined experience in wildlife photography, photojournalism and working in the editorial and publishing fields.
+They will walk you through the steps of a conservation photojournalism project from concept to completion.

-You’ll begin with meeting a nonprofit partner, spend a week storyboarding, shooting, processing and editing your story, and developing a pitch for publication.
+You’ll learn skills in working with a nonprofit partner, storyboarding, shooting, processing and editing your story, and developing a pitch for publication.
 You’ll also receive a printed portfolio of your top images from the week to take home.

 The workshop is limited to just 6 participants, so you’ll have plenty of opportunity for one-on-one time with instructors.

 What You’ll Learn

 During your week-long course, you will learn conservation photojournalism techniques essential to building a story, including:

 - Meet with our nonprofit partner(s) and learn about their work